wy34/Pawnder/README.md

 # How to use

 * Clone the project and run it on Xcode 12 or above
-* Will be available on the Apple Appstore soon
+* Will be available on the Apple Appstore soon.
+Live Demo -> https://www.youtube.com/watch?v=8Mi2D5zRFKI